Doctor of Philosophy in Economics

 Comprehensive Structure

-Our program provides a solid foundation in modern economic analysis and develops expertise in two specializations (See Graduate Handbook).
+Our program provides a solid foundation in modern economic analysis and develops expertise in two fields (See Graduate Handbook).
 After the first year, students take qualifying exams in June.
 There are annual milestones and incentives to help students finish in 5 years.
 This includes dedicated faculty advising and early pairing with research faculty.

 Full Funding